 - fair values for securities are determined using market prices in active markets.
-If no quoted prices are available from an active market, the fair value is determined using discounted cash flow models.
+If quoted prices are not available in an active market, the fair value is determined using discounted cash flow models.
 Discount factors are based on the market interest rate curves, - Fair values for derivative financial instruments are obtained from active markets or determined using, as appropriate, discounted cash flow models and option pricing models, - Fair values of loans are determined using discounted cash flow models based upon present interest rates for similar type loans.
-For variable-rate loans that re-price frequently, fair values are approximated by the carrying amount, - carrying amounts are considered to approximate fair values for other financial assets and liabilities, such as short-term payables and receivables.
+For variable-rate loans that re-price frequently, fair values are approximated by the carrying amount, - The carrying amounts are considered to approximate fair values for other financial assets and liabilities, such as short-term payables and receivables.

-The Group classifies fair value measurements using the fair value hierarchy to reflect materiality of the input data to be measured.
+The Bank classifies fair value measurements using the fair value hierarchy to reflect materiality of the measurement input data.
 The fair value hierarchy is broken down into three levels: